 Cars that are too near a truck can be squeezed and crushed when a truck makes a wide turn.

-Because cars are so much smaller than trucks, when truck accidents happens, the car may slide under the truck crushing the occupants.
+Because cars are so much smaller than trucks, when truck accidents happen, the car may slide under the truck crushing the occupants.
 Trucks should have guardrails.
 Many safety advocates also recommend that trucks have side guard rails too.
 Even when trucks have guardrails, there’s no guarantee they will protect the occupants of a car that collides with the truck.

 Defective truck parts